exposit/pythia-oracle/HELP.md

 The "find" button takes whatever string is entered into the text input and jumps to the first block containing an instance of it if that block is currently displayed.
 Use the "next" button to jump to the next displayed block that contains the text, and so on.

-The main text blocks are controlled by the "mode" button at the very top of the center panel.
-They may be editable or display-only, and may have attached status toggle boxes or not, depending on the mode.

-The main text blocks might be one per entered chunk of text or merged, depending on if the "merge" flag is set in the footer.
+The main text blocks are displayed as labels by default.
+Click on a text block to make it editable; click on the "done" button to return it to a label.

 ####Main Control Panel